Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 # Fun with Mutants, Session Migration, and Self-Deleting Payloads
 This repo will cover several different capabilities that may be implemented independently or in conjunction with each other to provide additional functionality in payloads.
-These capabilties are as follows:
+These capabilities are as follows:

 **1. [Mutants](#mutants)** - Means by which to prevent several instances of the payload running simultaneously